277: No Such Thing As An Elephant Polo Rider In A Sombrero

 And the idea was they were going to put the spoilers of horror movies so it would reduce the risk of unsettling and dangerous suspense in their viewers.

-So if you didn't really want to be shocked by a movie, you could read these spoilers and it would tell you what was going to happen.
+So, if you didn't really want to be shocked by a movie, you could read these spoilers and it would tell you what was going to happen.
+Oh, really?
+So, you're actually doing someone a favor?

 affect your mood and your enjoyment of the thing.

-Some studies say that spoilers make you enjoy a story more because you sort of know what's going to happen, you don't know how they're going to get there.
+Some studies say that spoilers make you enjoy a story more because you sort of you know what's gonna happen, you don't know how they're gonna get there.

 And another study has claimed that it makes you enjoy a story much less and that you get really consistently you find it less fun if you know what's going to happen.